hazarute/MyRhythmNexus/README.md

 ## 📄 License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.
+This project is published under the Business Source License 1.1 (BSL 1.1).
+The source is available for inspection and non-production use under the BSL.
+Commercial / production use requires a commercial license — see [COMMERCIAL_LICENSE.md](COMMERCIAL_LICENSE.md) or contact Hazar Üte at `hazarute@gmail.com` for licensing inquiries.

+See the full license text in the [LICENSE](LICENSE) file.

 ---